 This continually evolving website lists meteorite impact craters that are located within the United States and for which diagnostic evidence of hypervelocity impact origin has been published in scientific literature.
-The website also presents an incomplete list of unconfirmed impact location, grouped as such, as well as a few pages that are intended to provide a basic introduction to impact crater science and to the methods and techniques behind the identification of terrestrial impact craters.
+The website also presents an incomplete list of unconfirmed and possible impact crater location, grouped as such, as well as a few pages that are intended to provide a basic introduction to impact crater science and to the methods and techniques behind the identification of terrestrial impact craters.
+The website is written and curated by Robert Beauford, Ph.D., University of Arkansas, with the much appreciated assistance of reviews and comments from users. (firstname.lastname@example.org).

-The craters listed here largely conform to those listed for the USA in the Planetary and Space Science Centre Earth Impact Database, maintained and hosted by the University of New Brunswick, Canada (PASSC database).
+The craters listed here largely conform to those listed for the USA in the Planetary and Space Science Centre Earth Impact Database (PASSC database), maintained and hosted by the University of New Brunswick, Canada.
+A link to the PASSC database can be found at the bottom of this page.

-As of Oct.
-9, 2013, this website deviates from the PASSC database in 3 ways, as follows: Alamo and Weaubleau are listed as confirmed craters (see individual listings for published unambiguous diagnostic impact evidence and additional references), and Calvin, Michigan is listed as an unconfirmed impact crater, as I have been unable to locate any published or unpublished example of currently recognized criteria.
-The Alamo and Weaubleau sites clearly show impact evidence, but both are primarily breccia units, and lack unanimously recognized crater boundaries.
-Beaverhead and Santa Fe both set a prior precedent for recognition of a crater based on the presence of concentrated unambiguous indicators of impact recognized independently of a clear structural boundary.
-These choices of inclusion and exclusion should be considered critically, based on evidence presented in the relevant scientific literature.
+At last check, the list deviates from the PASSC Earth Impact Database in only 3 ways, as follows: Alamo and Weaubleau are listed in this website as confirmed craters (see individual pages for published impact evidence upon which I based the decisions and for additional references), and Calvin, Michigan, is listed here as an unconfirmed impact crater, as I have been unable to locate any published or unpublished description of any generally recognized evidence indicating an impact origin.
+The Alamo and Weaubleau sites clearly show impact evidence, but like Beaverhead or Santa Fe, lack unanimously recognized crater boundaries.
+These choices of inclusion and exclusion simply represent a current 'best effort' on my part, and should be considered critically, based on the evidence presented in the relevant scientific literature.
+I invite and welcome qualified comments and criticisms.

 Why Studying Impact Craters Matters